KITCHEN REMODEL

 How long does a kitchen remodel take?

-Can I live in my home during a kitchen remodel?
+Can I live in my house during a kitchen remodel?

-Do I need a permit for a kitchen remodel in St. Pete?
+Do I need permits for a kitchen remodel in St. Pete?

 WHAT OUR KITCHEN CLIENTS SAY